 About the Workers

-A large percentage of factory farm workers are people of color including migrant workers from Mexico and other parts of Latin America.
+A large percentage of factory farm workers are black and brown peoples including migrant workers from Mexico and other parts of Latin America.
 The majority of workers are full-time laborers who have relocated to the rural towns dominated by factory farming.
 In addition, several thousand temporary workers are brought in annually through the government’s H-2A work visa program.

 An unknown percentage of full-time and part-time workers are undocumented.
 Employers find undocumented workers to be ideal recruits because they are less likely to complain about low wages and hazardous working conditions.

 Workers are largely unaware of the inherent health hazards and social struggles they will encounter in this industry.
 Differences in language and culture often leave workers feeling like outcasts in their new community.

 The work performed on factory farms varies greatly depending on the animal being raised, the phase of “production” and the employee’s job title.
 While some maintenance duties such as administering food and water are accomplished by automated machinery, manual laborers are needed to perform a variety of critical tasks.

 “Breeding farms” and “hatcheries” are facilities that focus exclusively on breeding animals in mass quantities.
 Workers at pig “breeding farms” are responsible for administering antibiotics, clipping the pigs’ teeth, notching their ears, cutting off a part of the tail and castrating the males.
 “Hatcheries” breed the chickens who will go on to be used for egg production.
 Workers’ duties include determining the chicks’ gender and killing all males, cutting off the tip of the females’ beaks and crating the female chicks for transport to the “growing farm.”

 “Nurseries” are intermediate sheds where the animals are held before being transported to the “growing” or “finishing” facilities.